LukaSaldivia/maat-ts/README.md

 ### `.delete(columns)`

-Deletes a row from the table using its primary key.
+Deletes a row from the table using its columns.

 #### Parameters <!-- omit in toc -->